State of Washington Classified Job Specification

 Provides consulting services to improve library service and development of libraries in the state; includes consulting in areas such as administration, organizational development, collection management, information access, equipment, personnel, financial support, and other library issues;

-Keeps current with customer interests and needs by developing needs assessment tools which identify interests and study trends; functions as content or process specialist on customer problems;
+Keeps current with customer interests and needs by identifying interests and study trends;

 Knowledge and Abilities

-Knowledge of: theories, principles and practices of professional library administration and procedures; thorough knowledge of library science, including library techniques and procedures; compilation of data and reports; methods of customer needs assessment; customer relations principles and practices.
+Knowledge of: theories, principles and practices of professional library or archives administration and procedures; thorough knowledge of library science, including library techniques and procedures; archival processes and procedures; records management; compilation of data and reports; methods of customer needs assessment; customer relations principles and practices.

-Ability to: plan and coordinate work of an operational unit or service team, specialized service, phase of a library program, or consultative service; interact courteously with customers; analyze situations accurately and adopt an effective course of action; compile data, make reports; communicate effectively orally and in writing; work effectively in a team environment.
+Ability to: plan and coordinate work of an operational unit, project or service team, specialized service, phase of a library or archives program, or consultative service; interact courteously with customers; analyze situations accurately and adopt an effective course of action; compile data, make reports; communicate effectively orally and in writing; work effectively in a team environment.

 Positions require a Master’s degree in library science from an American Library Association accredited program and certification by the State Librarian authorized through the Office of the Secretary of State; or certification by professional portfolio as authorized through the Office of the Secretary of State and three years experience as a professional librarian.